 The Italian Style of Casting

-Do you want to cast a dry fly to just the place to want, whether that be under trees, across difficult currents to achieve perfect presentation?
+Do you want to cast a dry fly to just the place you want, whether that be under trees, across difficult currents and achieve perfect presentation?

 Why wouldn’t you want to be able to scale down your line size, but still achieve the same distance, thus improving your presentation?